Every event needs an event coordinator - Drachi CEO

-Recently, our correspondent had an interesting chit-chat with the CEO of Dranchi event in Abuja, where she spoke on why every event needs an event coordinator to organize a top-notch events.
+Recently, our correspondent had an interesting chit-chat with the CEO of Drachi event in Abuja, where she spoke on why every event needs an event coordinator to organize a top-notch events.

 During the chat, the entrepreneur enthusiast, said that she began to work from the age of sixteen immediately she lost her father.
 And got her first paying job while modelling and ushering for FMCG brands as an undergraduate student of University of Calabar.